SebastianSimon/firefox-omni-tweaks/README.md

 Let me know if something went wrong by creating a new issue.
 Provide details about terminal output, your system setup, and your software versions.

-Since this script partially relies on Firefox making sure to use the newly changed `browser/omni.ja`, as opposed to a cached `omni.ja` file, additional care must be taken to make issues reproducible.
+Since this script partially relies on Firefox making sure to use the newly changed `omni.ja` and `browser/omni.ja`, as opposed to a cached version of these files, additional care must be taken to make issues reproducible.
 See the [wiki about the startup cache][wiki-cache] to gain insight into the cache clearing mechanism.

 You may some day receive a warning about a pattern failing to match due to the original Firefox code having changed.